1. Overview

 to sign the workload image. - Uploading the signature to a repository.

-- Configuring WIP policy to guard customer data.
+- Configuring WIP policy to protect customer data.

 Secundus Bank will be the workload author and operator, and responsible for: